The Role of Self-Compassion in Healing

 Self-compassion plays a critical role in calming the SNS and engaging the PNS.
 When we treat ourselves with kindness and compassion, we send signals of safety to our body, allowing it to relax and shift from a state of alertness to one of calm.
 This physiological shift is essential for healing, as it helps break the cycle of chronic stress and dysregulation.

-Transforming Survival Patterns:
+Softening Survival Patterns:

 Trauma embeds survival patterns that, while once adaptive, become maladaptive in safe environments.
 For instance, constant vigilance may have been necessary in a threatening situation but can lead to chronic anxiety in a secure setting.
 Self-compassion enables us to recognise these patterns without judgment and gently guide ourselves toward healthier responses.
 By acknowledging our pain, holding space for the more challenging aspects of our being, and responding with kindness and love, we create a safe internal environment conducive to healing.